 Take a look at my latest quilt, finished late this afternoon:

 When you look at the octagonal blocks, do you see bicycle wheels and spokes?
 I do.
 That’s why I named this quilt Spokesong, after the play by Irish playright Stewart Parker.
 Set in a bicycle shop in Belfast, the play is about the troubles in Northern Ireland and the progress of civilization using the history of the bicycle as a framing device.
-I saw a delightful production of this “play with music” in the early 1980s and for some reason it came to mind when I was trying to think of a name.
+I saw a delightful production of this “play with music” in the early 1980s and it came to mind when I was trying to think of a name.

 My quilt is based on the pattern Idyllic by Corey Yoder of Coriander Quilts.
 (It’s the pattern I taught at last month’s Pine Needle quilt retreats on Hood Canal in Washington.)
 I changed the pattern a bit by simplifying three blocks.